The Reserve Bank today left the official cash rate (OCR) on hold at 1.75%.

 Canstar general manager Jose George

-’s decision to leave the OCR unchanged was as they expected but that mortgage rates will keep going up.
+said the RBNZ’s decision to leave the OCR unchanged was as they expected but that mortgage rates will keep going up.

 “Canstar expects home loans rates to continue to rise in 2017 as banks and other lenders aim to pass on the pressures of overseas funding costs, while looking to retain margin.